Do you want more bookings in your diary? Most direct sellers do, so I’m guessing you said ‘yes’ to that question.

 If you’re not sure what to do to get more bookings or if you find yourself making a start on getting bookings but then fizzling out, I’ve got just the thing for you!

 You want to be doing these actions consistently to keep your diary full.
-Because with more parties you’ll not only have more sales, you’ll also have more opportunity to recruit or sponsor and that means your business is growing!
+Because your business is growing with more parties, you’ll have more sales and opportunities to recruit or sponsor, your business is growing!

-If you do 100 of these booking behaviors in a month your business will be in a really good place.
-So what I want you to do is to grab the printable worksheet below and see if you can reach that magic goal of 100 actions towards bookings this month.
+Your business will be in good shape if you do 100 of these booking behaviors in a month.
+So I want you to grab the printable worksheet below and see if you can reach that magic goal of 100 actions towards bookings this month.

 What are booking behaviors?